ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_2_boot_process.md

 This program first time loaded from SD card by BROM, usually used as Secondary Program Loader.

-Secondary Program Loader should do minimum:
+Secondary Program Loader should do the bare minimum:
-* MCU Clock's for buses and peripheral
+* Initialize MCU Clock's for buses and peripheral
-* UART output for debugging
+* Initialize UART output for debugging
-* Initilyze DDR DRAM where main program/kernel will be executed
+* Initialize DDR DRAM where main program/kernel will be executed
 * Load program/kernel from SDcard/Flash to DRAM and handover execution

-As SPL can be used U-BOOT that compatible to run Linux karnel.

-lates U-BOOT include eGON header support https://github.com/smaeul/u-boot d1-wip branch.
+As SPL can be used U-BOOT that compatible to load Linux karnel. lates U-BOOT include eGON header support https://github.com/smaeul/u-boot d1-wip branch.
 But as for RT-thread U-BOOT not needed so I will use old approach: Samuel Holland SPL and old U-BOOT.
 More in https://linux-sunxi.org/Allwinner_Nezha.

-So how to use Samuel Holland SPL. <br>
+How to use Samuel Holland SPL.<br>
 First install riscv compiler.
 I use t-head patched gcc:

 ```sh